Code-Institute-Submissions/my-full-template/README.md

 ### Media
 The photos used in this site were obtained from  www.unsplash.com which is a website of readily available free to use images
 ### Acknowledgements
 I received inspiration for this project from serveral different coffee websites inclusing somacoffee.ie, rift.ie and also from visiting cafes based in Limerick such as Rift, Duo and Canteen.
-I would also like to give a special thanks to my mentor Precious who was always happy to give excellent feedback and guide me in the right direction throughout the duration of the project.
-I would also like to thank my father John O' Sullivan, who gave up his time to give me guidence, support and encouragement.
+I would also like to give a special thanks to my mentor [Precious Ijege](https://github.com/precious-ijege/) who was always happy to give excellent feedback and guide me in the right direction throughout the duration of the project.
+I would also like to thank my father [John O' Sullivan](https://www.linkedin.com/in/john-o-sullivan-15b17a34/), who gave up his time to give me guidence, support and encouragement.